jarednm1/TacoBellAutomation/README.md

 There are two ways to execute this python script: The included .bat file and via the CMD Console.
 While they both work the same, the .bat file is included for the simplicity of the user.

 ## Using the .Bat File:
+NOTE: This does NOT work on Mac/Linux
  1. Navigate to the directory where the .bat file is located
- 2. If you are using Windows 10, simply double click the TakeSurvey.bat
+ 2. Simply double click the TakeSurvey.bat

 ## Via CMD Line:
 1. Open your terminal/CMD Console
 2. Navigate to the directory where the .py file is located